fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/TESTING.md

 ## Database

-Create two databases:
+Create two databases before you compile the application (do if your skip that task before):

 - mhcPms
 - mhcPmsTest

 Fill your database with some sample data from `sql-sample-data.sql`.
-Setup the databases before you compile the application.
+This file is for Microsoft SQL Server 2012 and is not tested with Microsoft SQL Server 2008 or other old releases.

 ## Web server
 Start your tomcat instance.